The NHS is more important than any Brexit deal or any political alignment you might have.

 I worked for over 10 years of the NHS at all levels in many locations.
 The one thing that does not change is the power of the people behind the NHS.
 If you privatise the healthcare sector, many of these people leave as they are there to care for people, not to make profits for shareholders.
 You don’t train to be a nurse to make money for someone else; you do it to help people.

 The NHS has been sold of piece by piece for years by politicians that don’t even use it.
 Even if we stay in the EU, something many are now saying we need to do to save the NHS, this will not stop the slow sale of our health care.
 However, if we have a No-deal Brexit, the NHS is the first thing the USA business vultures will pick at.
-We can use our position whilst negotiating Brexit to get a good relationship with the EU, and protect our NHS from private companies.
+We can use our position whilst negotiating Brexit to get a good relationship with the EU, or remain.
+One thing we must do is protect our NHS from private companies.

 There is no point arguing for No-deal Brexit if you don’t have a health service to look after you.
 If you think the Brexit debate is divided now wait until the NHS is sold off.
 Not only will we have a divided society, but we will also have a dying one.